-This wonderfully creamy crustless keto cheesecake is my husband’s favorite cake.
+This wonderfully creamy cheesecake is my husband’s favorite cake.
 He always loved cheesecakes and was sad to give them up when we transitioned to a low carb diet.

-Until we realized that it shouldn’t be too difficult to make a low carb, keto cheesecake, replacing the sugar with a low carb sweetener.
+Until we realized that it shouldn’t be too difficult to make a low carb or keto version, replacing the sugar with a low-carb sweetener.

 What?
 I can eat cheesecake on the keto diet?

 The challenge with stevia is that sugar, and even sugar alcohols, add bulk and texture to baked goods.
 With stevia, you lose both.
-Still, this crustless keto cheesecake is truly wonderful.
+Still, this cake is truly wonderful.
 It’s actually one of those recipes where I don’t miss the sugar at all.

 But reduced fat dairy is not keto?

-I decided to make this low carb cheesecake without a crust, and using reduced fat cream cheese and light sour cream.
+I like to make this keto cheesecake without a crust and using reduced-fat cream cheese and light sour cream.
 The reason?
 Even on a low carb diet, I don’t like “spending” many calories on my desserts.

 If you’re strictly following the keto diet and feel that reduced-fat ingredients have no place in a keto recipe, feel free to use full-fat products.
 But as far as texture and flavor go, I can assure you that the cake is marvelously delicious and creamy even with the lower fat ingredients.

-As I’m sure you know, baking a cheesecake, including keto cheesecake, has its challenges – mainly that cheesecakes tend to crack as they cool, and sometimes while they bake.
+As I’m sure you know, baking a cheesecake has its unique challenges – mainly that cheesecakes tend to crack as they cool, and sometimes while they bake.
 Here are a few tips for preventing those unsightly cracks.

 So 6 hours have passed before you can put the cake in the fridge!
 Then you need to refrigerate it overnight, and preferably for 24 hours.
 Cheesecakes are NOT quick recipes.
 Well, except for this keto microwave cheesecake, which is not true cheesecake but is very tasty and ready fast.